Fayetteville Policies and Procedures 311.0

 - University of Arkansas

-Departments that receive credit card payments are required to have those payments processed within 24 hours.
-Failure to follow this policy may result in the loss of privileges to accept credit card payments.
+Departments that accept payment cards are required to have those payments receipted by the University Cashier’s Office within one business day.
+Failure to follow this policy may result in the loss of privileges to accept payment cards.

 Transmittal Deposits received in the University Cashier’s Office represent activity between the department and the bank.
 The University Cashier’s Office only facilitates the transfer of the unopened, locked bank bag.
 The University Cashier’s Office receives deposit slips with the transmittal bank bag and receipts these deposits per departmental direction.